GovernorFancyPants/desolaterunner/_drafts/race-report-utmb-2018.md

 - running
 - chamonix
 - france
-excerpt: ''
-introduction: ''
+excerpt: Suddenly we were off, after all the expectations and build up and craziness surrounding the race it felt almost anti-climatic.
+introduction: As I was walking up the hill, still pitch dark outside, I looked back and saw a trail of headlamps, knowing that by the time I get to the peak most of them will have already passed me.
+I felt sick to my stomach, feeling like I’d have to throw up every step I took.
+I had been going for somewhere around eight hours and I knew I’d had to quit the race, I just didn’t wan’t to admit that to myself.
 image:
   feature: ''
   teaser: ''

 ---
 UTMB race report

-As I was walking up the hill, still pitch dark outside, I looked back and saw a trail of headlamps, knowing that by the time I get to the peak most of them will have already passed me.
-I felt sick to my stomach, feeling like I’d have to throw up every step I took.
-I had been going for somewhere around eight hours and I knew I’d had to quit the race, I just didn’t wan’t to admit that to myself.

 But let’s back up a bit first, I signed up for UTMB thinking it would take me a couple of tries before I got in.
 A lot of people want to run this race and chances of getting in on the first try are slim.
 I knew I wasn’t ready for it, but I thought I could be in a couple of years, and then I wanted to have a better chance at getting a starting bib and so I entered the lottery.
 I don’t know if there’s a saying, it definitely should be if there isn’t already, great things come to those who doesn’t want it.
 Of course I got in and knowing the odds of that it’s tough to not accept the gift you’ve been given.